emacsway/emacsway.github.io/_sources/en/django-framework.txt

 Taking a decision on IT-technologies, we are also trying to find a balance between the costs of maintaining technology (including search and training of new staff) and the functionality that is being acquired.

 Django framework, of course, brings some trouble, but at the same time it allows you to solve a huge range of tasks quickly and easily find the developers.
-In other words, Django framework makes software development cheaper.
+In other words, Django framework makes software development by Python cheaper.
 With a competent approach, you can use all the advantages of Django and not become a hostage of its shortcomings.